KunkelAlexander/kunkelalexander.github.io/_posts/2025-06-13-computers-learning-tic-tac-toe-optimisation.md

 When it comes to hyperparameter optimization, nothing beats a good initial guess.
 Simple parameter sweeps are an effective way to check whether you're operating near a "sweet spot."
 While frameworks like Optuna are powerful and can help develop intuition about parameter sensitivity and interactions, they can also be computationally expensive.

-In my experience, it's best to limit the number of tunable parameters to fewer than 10 — ideally around four or five — to avoid the curse of dimensionality, unless you have substantial compute resources at your disposal.
+In any case, it is imperative to limit the number of tunable parameters to fewer than 10 — ideally less than four or five — to avoid the curse of dimensionality.

 To speed up experimentation, I recommend building a simplified toy model of your problem.
 You could, for instance, use a smaller, synthetic training set with a fixed number of transitions to control training time and constrain the state space and reduce network size to further accelerate benchmarking.
 These simplifications can dramatically reduce training time and help you iterate more quickly on model design and parameter tuning.